goquantra/options-trading-strategies-in-python-basic/README.md

 Protective Put: A protective put strategy is built by going long on stock and simultaneously buying a put option.
 The aim of this strategy is to protect from adverse stock movement.

-[Covered Call](https://quantra.quantinsti.com/startCourseDetails?cid=57&section_no=4&unit_no=13):A covered call strategy is built by going long on a stock and simultaneously selling a call option on that stock.
+[Covered Call](https://quantra.quantinsti.com/startCourseDetails?cid=57&section_no=4&unit_no=13): A covered call strategy is built by going long on a stock and simultaneously selling a call option on that stock.
 The strategy is used when the view on the stock is neutral.

 ## Download